 - There is almost no limit to the accessories you can buy from Apple and third-party vendors, for your iPhone.
 Though many of them are quite pricey, there are also many off-brand ones that can be found for a bargain.

-- Despite big leaps in this department, my biggest peeve is Apple’s sub-optimal handling of notifications, which is far easier to manage on Android phones.
+- Despite big leaps in this department, currently my biggest peeve is Apple’s sub-optimal handling of notifications, which is far easier to manage on Android phones.
 I do hope they improve on this in upcoming OS updates.

 Even after months of using my iPhone extensively, I continue to discover tricks and hidden features via YouTube videos, that help get more juice out of it.
 Plus, iOS updates continue to roll out many more tweaks and additions to an already fantastic platform.